tearust/tea-camellia/docs/migrate_evm.md

 ### Communications between layers
 Layer2 listen to layer1 blockchain events.
-Layer2 state maintainer send layer1 events.
+Layer2 state maintainer send layer1 txn.

 For example, end user topup fund from layer1 to layer2. he send topup txn on layer1.
 Layer1 smart contract lock the fund in a reserved account.
 Layer2 state maintainers listen to topup event, verify the fund has been locked, then mint layer2 TEA token to this user layer2 account.